The engineering manager said, “I thought they did great,” after the tank canola oil lining project was complete.

 - Force-cured the tank lining for food service and allow for a faster timeline to return to service.

-The company was very pleased with the new tank lining.
+The company was very pleased with the new canola oil tank lining.
 TMI took the necessary measures to prepare the tank for the new coating system which included removal of failed coatings, sandblasting, and minor steel repairs.
 These critical steps improve the strength and durability of our coatings.
 Furthermore, after installing the coatings, the tank lining was force-cured to ensure the lining was safe for food service and the constantly high-temperatures.
 This project was completed safely and in accordance with the customer’s schedule.
 The engineering manager has requested TMI to submit a proposal for another tank lining project at their facility.